- TOP

 Day 2: Lower body training

-Training the muscles of the lower body, especially the quadriceps and hamstrings in the thighs and the gluteus maximus in the buttocks, not only increases muscle strength throughout the body, but also directly improves basal metabolism, leading to a body that is easier to lose weight and harder to gain weight.
+On the second day of training, focus on the lower body, which contains the largest muscles in the body.
+Training the muscles in the lower body, especially the quadriceps and hamstrings in the thighs and the gluteus maximus in the buttocks, not only increases overall muscle strength, but also directly improves basal metabolism, helping to build a body that is easier to lose weight and harder to gain weight.

 Day 3: Upper body (pulling) training